 Cloth – iTunes

-Is an app where you had to join up to a community.
+Is an outfit planning app where you had to join up to a community.
 I was loathed to add my details onto another site and it appeared that you would share your outfits and looks with other members.
 I wasn’t really looking for this either so I never went further with this app.

 Candace: I used Cloth 2 years ago to plan a trip to Rome, Italy.
 I photographed my travel wardrobe capsules so I could remember what made the outfit(s) complete.
 It was very helpful to have a handy reference when in new surroundings and jet-lagged.
 I liked looking at my app where everything with notes was right there when I needed it.
 “Cloth” changed and the new site seemed more complicated, so I stopped using it.
 Subsequently, I began to take photos on my iPhone and organize for travel without involving a third party